noawe-boi/NoahsObsidianSync/Physics/Year 12/Assignments/IA3/Physics IA3 2025 Draft 2.md

 https://pris.iaea.org/PRIS/WorldStatistics/ThreeYrsEnergyAvailabilityFactor.aspx

 This is significantly lower than solar PV systems, which seems unlikely due to solar PV relying on occasional daylight to function.
-However nuclear plants must abide by more stringent safety protocols, therefore both restorative and preventative maintenance must be carried out with greater frequency and meticulousness.
+However nuclear plants must abide by more stringent safety protocols, therefore  more time is spend on both restorative and preventative maintenance as it must be carried out with greater frequency and meticulousness.

 For a 1000 $MW$ reactor, repair timelines range from 9, to 80 days depending on the severity of the fault.
 This has a significant impact on the overall availability of the system.
 Furthermore, while solar installations have the ability to degrade 'gracefully', maintaining partial functionality even with the loss of some system components, nuclear plants must maintain full operational capabilities so that safety is not compromised.
 > [!PDF|yellow] [[ReliabilityPredictionForNuclearPower.pdf#page=5&selection=0,0,3,58&color=yellow|ReliabilityPredictionForNuclearPower, p.
 5]]
 > > For example, for a 1000 MW nuclear power unit, it takes 70 to 80 days to conduct A class repair in the rules of DL/ T838, while it takes 35 to 50 days, 26 to 30 days and 9 to 15 days, respectively to perform B, C, and D class repair.